By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Your memory can be improved with a little effort, some motivation will help.

 This month let’s take a look at memory, its role in our lives, and how you might improve it.
 Contrary to popular belief a good memory is not something you are either born with or you will never have.

 There are ways to work on improving your memory regardless of how good a memory you started with.
 I want to keep this Memory March discussion on a practical basis.
 There has been a ton of research on memory over the years.
 This research has given us some insights into how the brain works but that information has not always translated into anything all that practical.

 We can describe memory “systems” and parts of the brain involved, but the systems do not at this point correlate well with the brain parts and those parts of the brain serve many functions beyond memory.

-From a practical point of view there are ways to improve your memory, thinking and mentally acuity that has little to do with the way your brain is shaped and how much supposed intelligence you have or do not have.
+From a practical point of view, there are ways to improve your memory, thinking, and mental acuity that has little to do with the way your brain is shaped and how much supposed intelligence you have or do not have.
 We have noted in past posts that some very smart people can do dumb things and some average people come up with some surprising ideas.

 Having a good memory may begin with how much storage capacity your brain has but the efficiency of storage and how you use those abilities can make a tremendous difference.

 A long time ago before we discovered ADHD and learning disabilities, there used to be some programs on memory improvement and mind development.
 New advances in medications and learning techniques have been helpful, but to date, we have found no magic pill that makes your memory better and the elusive part of learning remains learning how to learn.